BCG vaccine: Non-TB conditions

+There is also tentative evidence of intravesical (injected into the bladder) BCG providing some protection against future dementia.

 Type 1 diabetes

-As of 2017, BCG vaccine is in the early stages of being studied in type 1 diabetes (T1D).
+As of 2017, intradermal BCG vaccine is in the early stages of being studied in type 1 diabetes (T1D).
+A 2024 systematic review reports effects on HbA1c control.
+A brief update in 2025 reports encouraging progress in studies totaling 600 participants.
+Follow-up studies of participants of the original Phase I trial show lasting HbA1c reductions.

 COVID-19

-Use of the BCG vaccine may provide protection against COVID-19.
+Use of the intradermal BCG vaccine may provide protection against COVID-19.
 However, epidemiologic observations in this respect are ambiguous.
 The WHO does not recommend its use for prevention as of 12 January 2021.

 As of January 2021, 20 BCG trials are in various clinical stages.
 As of October 2022, the results are extremely mixed.
 A 15-month trial involving people thrice-vaccinated over the two years before the pandemic shows positive results in preventing infection in BCG-naive people with type 1 diabetes.
 On the other hand, a 5-month trial shows that re-vaccinating with BCG does not help prevent infection in healthcare workers.
-Both of these trials were double-blind randomized controlled trials.
+Both of these trials were double-blind randomized controlled trials (RCTs).

+A 2024 systmatic review of 12 RCTs reports that BCG does not help protect against COVID-19.
+Follow up of one of the BCG-COVID trials (BATTLE) shows positive results in preventing long COVID.

+Veterinary use

+BCG is used in England by licensed individuals to vaccinate wild badgers by trapping and release.
+It reduces new bovine TB infection rates by up to 76% in vaccinated badgers.
+It also exhibits a herd immunity effect, where a badger social group with more than one-third vaccination coverage shows up to 79% lower new infection in cubs.
+There is no evidence that vaccinated badgers excrete live BCG into the environment.
+Vaccination initiatives have been lead both by the government's Animal and Plant Health Agency and by private individuals and groups such as farmers seeking to protect their livestock and landowners seeking to clear their land of TB.

+BCG vaccination in cattle has completed a phase II trial in the UK with satisfactory results.
+The phase III trial started in 2025.